tzhang62/knic/README.md

     ```

 ### 6. finally run 5 command lines at the same time (should be run in 5 different terminals)
-###### Before running each command, make sure to activate corresponding conda environment.
+###### Before running each command, making sure to activate corresponding conda environment.
 The command is: conda activate your-env-name
 #### 1. RUN mongo db:
       ```bash
       cd knic-companion/api/